Nursing Advanced Placement Track LPN/LVN-BSN Overview & Admissions

 The School of Nursing offers an innovative program, the Advanced Placement Track, whereby the Licensed Practical Nurse (LPN) is eligible to earn college credit for education advancement.
 The faculty recognize that LPNs have knowledge and skills which support the opportunity for advanced placement.

-Eligibility for advanced placement is based on academic transcripts, licensed verification, basic nursing skills verification and a minimum score of at least 75 percent on the HESI admission Assessment (A2) Exam.
+Eligibility for advanced placement is based on academic transcripts, licensed verification, basic nursing skills verification and a minimum score of at least 75 percent on each subject on the HESI admission Assessment (A2) Exam.
 Students have the opportunity to challenge by examination a total of 25 hours of nursing course credit.